 - High tourism potential

-- Exposed to commodity price volatility (specifically iron ore and coal)
+- Exposed to commodity price volatility (specifically iron ore, coal and LNG)

 - Economy remains dependent on Chinese demand

-- Shortage of infrastructure relative to the country’s vast territory
+- Shortage of infrastructure due to the country’s vast territory

 Payment methods include:

 - cash: Personal cheques and bank cheques: used for domestic and international transactions;

 - electronic transactions: includes point-of-sale (POS) electronic transactions, as well as mobile apps, electronic funds transfer (EFR) and internet transactions;